h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 DIA is a technique that is used to evaluate fairness.
 Bias can be introduced to models during the process of collecting, processing, and labeling data—as a result, it is important to determine whether a model is harming certain users by making a significant number of biased decisions.

 DIA typically works by comparing aggregate measurements of unprivileged groups to a privileged group.
 For instance, the proportion of the unprivileged group that receives the potentially harmful outcome is divided by the proportion of the privileged group that receives the same outcome—the resulting proportion is then used to determine whether the model is biased.
-Refer to the Summary section to determine if a categorical level  is fair in comparison to the specified reference level and user-defined thresholds.
-Fairness All is a true or false value that is only true if every category is fair in comparison to the reference level.
+Refer to the Summary section to determine if a categorical level  is fair in comparison to the specified reference level and user-defined thresholds(located in the image above).
+Fairness All is a true or false value that is only true if every category is fair in comparison to the reference level(located in the image above).

 Disparate impact testing is best suited for use with constrained models in Driverless AI, such as linear models, monotonic GBMs, or RuleFit.
 The average group metrics reported in most cases by DIA may miss cases of local discrimination, especially with complex, unconstrained models that can treat individuals very differently based on small changes in their data attributes.